cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 An `artifacts` instruction allows to store files and expose them in the UI for downloading later.
 An `artifacts` instruction can be named the same way as `script` instruction and has only one required `path` field which accepts a [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)) of files relative to `$CIRRUS_WORKING_DIR` to store.
-Right now only storing files under [`$CIRRUS_WORKING_DIR` folder](#environment-variables) as artifacts is supported with a total size limit of 1G for a community task and with no limit on your own infrastructure.
+Right now only storing files under [`$CIRRUS_WORKING_DIR` folder](#environment-variables) as artifacts is supported with a total size limit of 1G for a free task and with no limit on your own infrastructure.

 In the example below, *Build and Test* task produces two artifacts: `binaries` artifacts with all executables built during a successful task completion and `junit` artifacts with all test reports regardless of the final task status (more about